tetrateio/dmz-workshop/07-Debugging/README.md

 - Imagine that you simply had a report that "The Frontend service is slow and has errors".
 This view can help pinpoint which microservice has errors.
 Distributed Tracing will also assist if it is not immediately evident which microservice is the culprit.
 On the far right-hand side of the screen click on the `Trace` button for our Frontend service.

 This opens up a view of traces that are being collected in the system.
 Any trace displayed that has the duration highlighted in red represents a request that resulted in a non-200 HTTP Response Code.
-You can limit the traces displayed to only error traces by changing the value in the `display` text box or by selecting a specific http response code filter in the Status Code drop down.
-However, we do not have many traces to it should be easy to find and error trace.
+You can limit the traces displayed to only error traces by changing the value in the `Display` text box or by selecting a specific http response code filter in the `Status Code` drop down.
+However, we do not have many traces so it should be easy to find an error trace.
 Once you do, click the `Go` button to view the trace details.

 ![Base Diagram](../images/07-trouble4.png)